clelidm/MinCompSpin_ExhaustiveSearch/README.md

 ### Output files:
 All the output files will be stored in the output folder whose name is specified in `data.h`.

+## Set global variables in the file `data.h`

+Before compiling specify the following global variables:
+ - `const unsigned int n`, with the number of variables of the dataset; If this number if smaller than `n`, then the program will only read the `n` first column of the input dataset.
+This number can also be the number of basis operators in the provided basis; it must not be smaller than the number of basis operators.
+ - `const string OUTPUT_directory`, with the name of the output directory; All the generated files will be placed in this folder.
+ - `const string datafilename`, with the location and name of the input binary datafile.
+ - (Optional) `const string basis_IntegerRepresentation_filename`, with the location and name of the input file containing the basis element written in the integer representation.
+ - (Optional) `const string basis_BinaryRepresentation_filename`,  with the location and name of the input file containing the basis element written in the binary representation.

 ## Specify the spin basis (see functions in `Basis_Choice.cpp`)